Day 1 – Oct 28 – Oaxaca (incl. breakfast)

-Arrive at the Oaxaca airport, then check in to the La Noria Hotel.
+Arrive at the Oaxaca airport, then check in to the La Noria Hotel (or Casantica or Siglo XVII).
 Attend a briefing with your tour guide to learn about the age-old traditions surrounding the Day of the Dead.
 Enjoy a welcome dinner and relax for the evening.

-After breakfast, visit Mitla, archeological site and “Place of the Dead.”
+After breakfast, visit Tlacochahuaya, beautiful XVI century church, decorated with hand painted flowers and angels on the walls and ceiling.
+Mitla, archeological site and “Place of the Dead.”
 Remarkable architecture and striking grecas still survive from this Mixtec ceremonial center’s construction around 800 A.D.
 In Teotitlan, see the production of woolen and woven goods, as well as the natural dye techniques used to color them.
-Then, visit a distillery to learn about and sample Mescal, made from blue agave.
+Then, visit a distillery to learn about and sample Mescal, made from different types of agave.
 Return to Oaxaca by way of Santa Maria del Tule, location of El Árbol del Tule, the legendary Montezuma cypress.
 Reportedly over 2,000 years old, this magnificent tree measures 42 meters in diameter.
-In the evening, watch the Day of the Dead masquerade parade in San Jose del Mogote.
-People dressed in elaborate costumes of devils or skeletons dance from house to house receiving fruit and candy from the family’s altars.

 This day is dedicated to the flavorful and aromatic cuisine of Oaxaca.
-After breakfast, visit the Mercado Juarez to learn about the local ingredients, and then attend a lesson on the techniques of Oaxacan cooking.
-Relish your farewell dinner at a local restaurant.
+After breakfast, visit the Mercado Juarez to learn about the local ingredients and then attend a lesson on the techniques of Oaxacan cooking.

-Say farewell with breakfast at the hotel then transfer to the airport.
+Say Adios to Oaxaca with breakfast at the hotel, then transfer to the airport.